No matter the size of your operation, energy costs can take up a large portion of business costs.

 - using alternative fuels

-- installing solar PV systems to generate your own electricity
+- installing solar PV systems to generate your own electricity for use during the day

 - installing heat pumps or solar hot water systems to reduce your electricity consumption.